julianfields/julianfields/source/2014-11-20-mp-interview.html.markdown

 **What was your path to getting where you are today?**

 My path started in art specifically.
-My first interest in art was my father, I would ask him to draw  me a football, and the football would turn an arm and the arm to a player, with helmet, and  pads and cleats and running!
+My first interest in art was my father.
+I would ask him to draw  me a football, and the football would turn an arm and the arm to a player, with helmet, and  pads and cleats and running!

 It was my first memory and means a lot to me, and the idea that from asking  for a drawing of a football came this whole story.
 The idea of making something out of nothing.
 From there, drawing, and painting and sculpting.
 Then, I got really into pschadellic poster art, Height Ashbury San Francisco Grateful Dead posters.